jxnl/vercel-telegram-gpt/README.md

 7. Run `vercel deploy` to deploy the application as a preview

 ## Setting up Webhooks

-1. Open the Telegram app and search for your bot
-2. Send the command `/setwebhook` to set the webhook URL for your bot (or run `python app.py`)
-3. Use the URL of your Vercel-deployed app as the webhook URL
+1. Run the `app.py` script use the URL of your Vercel-deployed app as the webhook URL

 ## Implementing GPT-3
 1. In the `app.py` file, import the OpenAI package and Telebot package